"where ordinary people can make an extraordinary difference"

 Step 1: Your Application

-Fill out our application form (which will also request a CV) online here .
+Fill out our online application form and attach your CV here .
 You will also be asked to pay your non-refundable application fee of €150.
+Please note, we will not receive your completed application form without payment of the €150 non-refundable application fee.

 Step 2: Your References